Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for MLB, WNBA picks, Tuesday July 22

 How to Activate Sleeper bonus code For new users: make a deposit of at least $10 into your Sleeper allet.
 This deposit will be matched 100% up to a maximum of $100, providing you with bonus credits equal to your deposit amount.
 Note that the bonus funds must be used to enter contests before they can be withdrawn.

-Here are some of the top MLB Sleeper Fantasy picks without boosts from the SportsLine Projection Model.
+Here are some of the top MLB Sleeper Fantasy picks from the SportsLine Projection Model.